 TOO OLD TO BE A MOM?

 Just this morning, I did the thing experienced mothers aren’t supposed to do.
 I lost it on my daughter.
 She’s 11 and I’m 52.
 That makes me the adult.
 In fact, last year I was the oldest living mother in elementary school.
+It got me thinking I should try Botox injections to look like those women who come to take children away from school.
+I decided to read more and almost requested and appointment when my husband told me I do not need something like that yet.
 I should be a total ball of zen-nicity.
 Yet suddenly I was going all Linda Blair after a morning of protracted nagging.
 Perhaps this rings a bell?
 “Hurry up – get dressed – brush your teeth, your hair, your tongue- shoes on- backpacks packed…move faster.
 Go!”
 You’ve been there.
 No expanded vocabulary required, just sixth grade level word retrieval.
 And yet opening a can of whoop ass can feel satisfying sometimes.
 Like binge eating foods dipped in Marshmallow Fluff.

 Wasn’t it supposed to be a blissful experience entering mother hood again at 40?
 Wasn’t I supposed to have more patience and understanding about “the long haul” and “how fast it all goes” with my twins?
 And yet here I am, shrieking as my hormones retreat, as snappish and churlish as one of those cringe-worthy reality show teen moms prevented from a night of clubbing by their colicky unwanted off-spring.